Work Skills for Life students explore industry

 Disability Classroom Assistant, Laura, said the videos are a fantastic snapshot of the amazing skills, learning and hands-on experiences the students get from their classes here at Wodonga TAFE.

-"The students exploring the floristry industry are making a bridesmaid's bouquet using lilies, and the students who have been exploring the retail industry have been creating their own merchandise to sell, including Kokedamas, a Japanese style of hanging plant."
+"The students exploring the floristry industry are making a bridesmaid's bouquet using lilies, and the students who have been exploring the retail industry have been creating their own merchandise to sell, including Kokedama, a Japanese style of hanging plant."

 Within the Work Skills for Life course, students are supported to experience many opportunities to boost their confidence, learn new skills, meet new people, and engage with education and community.

 Students take part in vocational tasters across a variety of industry areas that may include choices from kitchen operations, hospitality, floristry, horticulture, landscaping, engineering, fitness, recreation, community services, creative industries, or building and construction.
-Practical hands-on activities and working together to achieve team projects are just some of the highlights of this course, as are the visits to a range of industries and local businesses throughout the local region.
+Practical hands-on experiences and working together to achieve team projects are just some of the highlights of this course, as are the visits to a range of industries and local businesses throughout the local region.

 Find out more about Disability Programs at Wodonga TAFE